 Total equity as of December 31, 2011 increased 25% compared with December 31, 2010.
-The increase was the result of \$183,026,000 of net earnings attributable to Kirby for 2011, a \$5,460,000 decrease in treasury stock, a \$22,534,000 decrease in accumulated other comprehensive income ("OCI"), stock issued with a fair value of \$113,019,000 in connection with the acquisition of K-Sea and a \$8,593,000 increase in noncontrolling interests.
+The increase was the result of \$183,026,000 of net earnings attributable to Kirby for 2011, a \$5,460,000 decrease in treasury stock, a \$22,534,000 decrease in accumulated OCI, stock issued with a fair value of \$113,019,000 in connection with the acquisition of K-Sea and a \$8,593,000 increase in noncontrolling interests.
 The decrease in treasury stock was attributable to the exercise of stock options and the issuance of restricted stock.
-The decrease in accumulated OCI primarily resulted from the net change in fair value of interest rate swap agreements, net of taxes, more fully described under Fair Value of Derivative Instruments below and the increase in unrecognized losses related to the Company's defined benefit plans.
+The decrease in accumulated OCI primarily resulted from the increase in unrecognized losses related to the Company's defined benefit plans.
 The increase in noncontrolling interests reflected the purchase in February 2011 of a 51% interest in a shifting operation and fleeting facility for dry cargo barges and tank barges on the Houston Ship Channel from Kinder Morgan and a 50% interest in a coastal tank barge acquired as part of the K-Sea acquisition.